aiarena/aiarena-web/doc/INSTALL.md

 ### Install pre-commit hooks

-Assuming you have run `python ./pip/pip-install.py`, you only need to run this to set up pre-commit linter checking.
+Assuming you have run `pip install -r ./requirements.DEVELOPMENT.txt`, you only need to run this to set up pre-commit linter checking.
 ```
 pre-commit install
 ```